Eurz/DBFramework/README.md

 -   specialities
 -   mission type
 -   nationalities
+-   creation of the 'hidings' section

 In progress:

--   creation of the 'hidings' section

 To do:

+-   implentation of form's submission

 -   creation of the 'users' section
 -   Creation of the "users" section to manage: